Crime or kink? Jury acquits man who tied up girlfriend

 Based on police reports, this did not appear to be a strong case for the defense: a woman called 911 to report that she woke up to her boyfriend pulling down her pants; her wrists had been in restraints.
 A responding officer photographed her bloody lip, which she said was caused by her boyfriend stuffing a pair of underwear in her mouth.
 She also said her boyfriend headbutted her, and, after the restraints were removed, pushed her to the ground during an argument.

-So how did Meyer get “not guilty” verdict, which was reached by the Clark County District Court jury – all of whom were women -- after 20 minutes of deliberations?
+So how did Meyer get a “not guilty” verdict, which was reached by the Clark County District Court jury after 20 minutes of deliberations?

 He emphasized during closing arguments that the couple, who have been together for five years and have two children, had a history of consensual kinky sexual behavior.
 The woman had been tied up before, and, as his client testified, she was the one who was more into the kink and he was trying get on her level.